Context-Aware Model Predictive Control for Microgrid Energy Management via LLMs: InstructMPC for Energy Management

-During the execution of \IMPC, the CDP predicts future environmental disturbances $\hat{w}_{t:\mathcal{T}|t}$ based on contextual information available at time $t$.
-After each control step, the decoder $g_\theta$ refines its parameters $\theta$ by comparing these predictions with the actual revealed disturbances.
+During the execution of \IMPC, an LLM paired with a tunable last layer mapping predicts future net-load disturbances $\hat{w}_{t:\mathcal{T}|t}$ based on contextual information available at time $t$.
+The contextual information may include operator-announced schedules~(e.g., ``heavy compute job starting at 6pm''), equipment logs~(e.g., HVAC setpoint changes), or weather-related notices that affect PV output.
+After each control step, the realized net disturbance $w_t$ is revealed, and the last layer mapping $g_\theta$ refines its parameters $\theta$ by comparing these predictions with the actual observations.